Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 ## 7.9 Wireless Access Use

-1. NutriAdmin production systems are not accessible directly over wireless channels.
-2. Wireless access is disabled on all production systems.
-3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
+1. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
-4. Wireless networks managed within NutriAdmin non-production facilities (offices, etc.) are secured with the following configurations:
+2. Wireless networks managed within NutriAdmin non-production facilities (offices, etc.) are secured with the following configurations:
    * All data in transit over wireless is encrypted using WPA2 encryption;
-   * Passwords are rotated on a regular basis, presently quarterly.
+   * Passwords are rotated on a regular basis, presently bi-annually.
 This process is managed by the NutriAdmin Security Officer.

 ## 7.10 Employee Termination Procedures

-1. The Human Resources Department (or other designated department), users, and their supervisors are required to notify the Security Officer upon completion and/or termination of access needs and facilitating completion of the "Termination Checklist".
+1. The Human Resources Department (or other designated department), users, and their supervisors are required to notify the Security Officer upon completion and/or termination of access needs.
 2. The Human Resources Department, users, and supervisors are required to notify the Security Officer to terminate a user's access rights if there is evidence or reason to believe the following (these incidents are also reported on an incident report and is filed with the Privacy Officer):
    * The user has been using their access rights inappropriately;
    * A user's password has been compromised (a new password may be provided to the user if the user is not identified as the individual compromising the original password);